 Figure 9.14: A MARX simulation of a flat spectrum illustrating the broadening of the LETG+HRC-S profile in the cross-dispersion direction, and showing the "bow-tie" spectral extraction window.
-The cross-dispersion profile of an LETG+ACIS-S spectrum is approximately constant across its smaller wavelength range and the default extraction window is rectangular.
+Note that the vertical axis is highly stretched.
+The cross-dispersion profile of an LETG+ACIS-S spectrum is approximately constant across its smaller wavelength range and the default extraction window (not shown) is rectangular.